datastaxdevs/workshop-introduction-to-nosql/README.md

 **✅ 2c.
 Working with DATA** :

-- *Insert some entries on first table*
+- *Insert some entries into the table:*

 ```sql
 INSERT INTO accounts_by_user(user_id, account_id, account_balance, account_type, user_email, user_name)